amarkum/interview-refresher-java-bigdata/src/main/resources/notes/java/java-notes.md

 Existing class is known as Super class whereas the derived class is known as a sub class.<br/>
 Inheritance is applicable for public and protected members only.
 Private members can’t be inherited.<br/>

+## Is Java Pass by Value or Pass by Reference
+For primitive data type, java sends the actual copy of the data in a method, and maintains two memory location<br/>
+If we change the value inside method, the actual value remains same.
+For primitive it's `pass by value`.<br/>
+For non-primitive(Object Type) - is `pass by reference` , If we allocate any value to the method, actual value changes.
 # Strings

 ## StringBuffer